 Put on a Bus: As of season 2, the Queens detective contingent Nina, Mike and Roe.
 It looks like they've basically been replaced by ex-FBI Agent Cherie Murray and in-house Major Crimes liaison and computer tech Jay.

-Retool: Due to being canceled, then Un-Canceled a season and a half later, season 2 has completely different sets and replaced most of the supporting cast, and the season premiere completely ignored the Myth Arc.
+Retool: Due to being canceled, then Un-Canceled a season and a half later, season 2 and on have completely different sets and replaced most of the supporting cast, and have dropped Carrie's Myth Arc in favor of a straight Body of the Week format.

 Ripped from the Headlines: The storyline about the hotel maid that killed the businessman who allegedly raped her is similar to the Dominique Strauss-Kahn rape allegations.